SaiyanGonzalez01/Eclipse-Client-ReDefault/README.md

 ## Credits

-In-game Font is from the Alphaver Devs
+In-game Font & Skins is from the Alphaver Devs